rouanw/rouanw.github.io/about/index.md

 ### I don't just write code

 I have an MA in Creative Writing from the University of East Anglia in the UK.
 Writing is a passion of mine.
 You can see a couple of my poems online: [Nocturne](http://www.newwriting.net/student_writing/nocturne/), [Tannin](http://www.newwriting.net/student_writing/tannin/).
-I'm currently working on my first novel.
+I'm currently working on a novel.